Department of Health Day Medical Center License

 Screening of Pancreatic Cancer

-The doctor will first conduct an initial examination by evaluating the patient's medical history and performing a physical examination.
-The examination includes observing the whites of the patient's eyes and skin for any signs of yellowing and pressing the abdomen to observe any pain.
-Further tests and tumor diagnosis will be performed if necessary.
+The doctor will first conduct a preliminary examination, understand the patient's medical history and conduct a physical examination, observe whether the whites of the patient's eyes and skin are yellowing, and press the patient's abdomen with his hands to see if there is any pain.
+If necessary, further examination and tumor assessment.

 A CT scan generates X-ray images of body tissues from different angles to analyse the location, size, and distribution of the tumor, and its possible effects on the surrounding blood vessels, lymphoid tissues and organs.